Application Process

 What it actually is

-The Common App publishes seven prompts each application cycle, covering topics like "a background, identity, interest, or talent so meaningful you can't imagine your application without it," "a time you questioned or challenged a belief or idea," or "an accomplishment, event, or realization that sparked personal growth."
+The Common App publishes seven prompts each cycle, covering topics like "a background, identity, interest, or talent so meaningful you can't imagine your application without it," "a time you questioned or challenged a belief or idea," or "an accomplishment, event, or realization that sparked personal growth."
 The seventh prompt is always "topic of your choice," which in practice most strong essays use because the other six can feel constraining.

 The one essay that goes to every school

-A critical fact Korean students sometimes miss: the Personal Statement is a SINGLE essay submitted once, and it's automatically sent to every Common App school you apply to.
+A fact international students sometimes miss: the Personal Statement is a SINGLE essay submitted once, and it's automatically sent to every Common App school you apply to.
 You do not write a different Personal Statement for Harvard than for NYU.
 The per-school customization happens in supplemental essays (Why Us essays, school-specific prompts), which each college adds on top of the Common App.

-• Written to project competence and discipline
+• Writing to project competence rather than individuality

-The US Personal Statement is the opposite:
+The US Personal Statement rewards the opposite approach:

 • One story, one voice, one angle

-• Conversational and specific — proper nouns, dialog, small physical details
+• Conversational and specific: proper nouns, dialog, small physical details

-• Written to project thought and individuality
+• Written to show thought and personality

 What a strong Personal Statement does